thanhtungdp/thanhtung-blog/content/post/scope-work/august-wk4.md

 ---
-title: "August Wk4"
+title: "Work Focus August Wk4"
 date: 2022-08-28T21:13:56+07:00
-draft: true
+draft: false
 ---

 We want make business to smoothly & ready to sales with business